charliewang95/plm/README.md

 ## To use https on servers:

 * run `sudo npm run start-https`.
-This will start a proxy at port 443, which is the default https port
+This will start a proxy at port 443->5000, which is the default https port.
+However, for some reason this does not work as server will drop connection unexpectedly

 ## Design rules
 * Every url that is passed as argument should not end with '/'